SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 The methods should function correctly for positive, negative, and floating-point numbers.

-In the case of floating-point numbers, the result should be considered correct if it is within 0.01 of the correct value.
+When using floating-point numbers, the result should be considered correct if it is within 0.01 of the correct value.

-When testing a more complex object write a **nested describe** for each function as it is shown in the example below.
+When testing a more complex object, write a **nested describe** for each function shown in the example below.

 ```js
 describe("Math Enforcer", function(){